Consider doubling your local post-merger rebranding budget.

-Or if you asked them what well-known Chicago law firms were acquired by Honigman, Cozen O’Connor, King & Spalding, or Brown Smith Wallace, I’ll bet you a dollar they wouldn’t know.
+Or if you asked them what well-known Chicago law firms were acquired by Honigman, Cozen O’Connor, Roetzel & Andress, or King & Spalding, I’ll bet you a dollar they wouldn’t know.

 The issue is, regional or national firms come to town with a grandiose goal of building a 100-lawyer, full-service local office in a vibrant legal market.
 They buy a well-known, 25- or 50-year-old Chicago-based, full-service or boutique firm (whoever’s left, basically), promising cross-selling opportunities with big-name clients, a regional or national platform to sell to their existing clients and significant marketing support.